openblox/api-documentation/class/DataModel.md

 {{% method bool IsLoaded %}}

-This method returns `true` if the DataModel is loaded, otherwise `false`.
+This method returns true if the DataModel is loaded, otherwise false.
 Currently, this method is a stub.

 {{% method string GetMessage %}}